Last updated:

 6. In the pop-up window, click Save and apply.

-Archiving user fields used in dynamic group rules will convert them to normal groups.
-Restoring a user field won't convert the groups back to being dynamic, and you'll need to create one again.
+Archiving user fields used in a group's membership rules will convert them to normal groups.
+Restoring a user field won't convert the groups back to using membership rules, and you'll need to create one again.

 Need more help?